kailas711/ZTM-PyTorch/README.md

 **Course Content and Structure:**
 [Course Link](https://zerotomastery.io/courses/learn-pytorch/) 📚👨‍💻

-This repo contains all the coursework for the Zero to Master Academny's larget PyTorch MOOC in Udemy.
+Welcome to the repository for the Zero to Master Academy's comprehensive PyTorch MOOC on Udemy!
+This repository houses all the coursework, exercises, and projects covered in the course, providing you with a centralized location to access and manage your learning materials.

 | **Notebook** | **Content Overview** |
 | ----- | ----- |